 - 7.11 The baseline contribution rates in Figure 3 are updated in April, each year using the BCIS 'General Building Cost Index'.
-The current, indexed rates can be found on the Council's website. - 7.12 The relevant rates or cost values for other types of infrastructure, such as health and transport, are usually updated monthly.
+The current, indexed rates can be found at Appendix 4, Figure 8. - 7.12 The relevant rates or cost values for other types of infrastructure, such as health and transport, are usually updated monthly.